-Historical fiction is a genre that has a complicated relationship with history, so complicated, indeed, that Dame Hillary Mantel, author of the Wolf Hall trilogy, dedicated her Reith Lectures to that very subject.
+Historical fiction is a genre that has a complicated relationship with history, so complicated, indeed, that Hilary Mantel, author of the Wolf Hall trilogy, dedicated her Reith Lectures to that very subject.
 "Some readers are deeply suspicious of historical fiction.
 They say that by its nature it’s misleading," she said.

 The Wolf Hall trilogy is a work of historical fiction told through the eyes of Henry VIII's henchman, Thomas Cromwell.
 “History, and science too, help us put our small lives in context," Mantel said.
 "But if we want to meet the dead looking alive, we turn to art.”